Main content of the website

 The Municipality of Jasper, and I as an Albertan, remain fully committed to collaborating with the provincial and federal governments to address these challenges.
 Jasper’s recovery depends on solutions that are both timely and comprehensive, and we are asking our Provincial and Federal partners to continue working together with us so that we can meet the needs of our residents and businesses to ensure Jasper’s future.

-Why are single detached options not a viable permanent option for Jasper?
+Single detached options on individually titled lots are not a viable option for Jasper

 Jasper faced a significant housing deficit even before the wildfire, and this challenge has only intensified in its aftermath.
 Using all of the 4.25 hectares of federally provided land available within the town boundary at the density proposed by the province would only yield approximately 60 single-detached units, far below the 250 units of housing support announced by the province.